datalab-org/datalab-api-wasm-plugin/README.md

 # datalab-api-wasm-plugin

 > [!WARNING]
 > This repository contains mostly untested LLM-generated code.
-It was created as a proof-of-concept for running Python APIs in the browser and should not be considered production-ready.
+It was created as a proof-of-concept for running the *datalab* Python API in the browser and should not be considered production-ready.
 Use at your own risk and please contribute improvements if you find issues.

 Some experients with some LLM-generated code for running the `datalab-api` package in the browser directly (without the notebook interface in front of it).